JoshBradshaw/joshbradshaw.github.io/projects/smrtwatr.md

 ## Purpose

-For our second third year design project, we were challenged to use internet of things (IOT) technology to address a problem of our choosing.
+For our third year design project, we were challenged to use internet of things (IOT) technology to address a problem of our choosing.
 We decided to use IOT technology to create a piece of electronic art, that would encourage social interaction among its viewers.
 We created a multiplayer quiz game and a robotic fountain that reacts to users' answers, where the winner was given control over the fountain's motion.

 ## Role